adamcreed/Mystery-Word/README.md

 The game reads from "/usr/share/dict/words" to generate its word list.

+The program looks for ['plurality_check.rb'](https://github.com/adamcreed/Plurality-Check) in the same directory as 'mystery_word.rb'.
+However, it only provides enhancements to the user experience and is not required to run.

 ## Release History

+* 1.0.1
+    * Moved 'plurality_check' to separate file
 * 1.0.0
     * Added more feedback to improve gameplay experience
 * 0.1.0